Graduate Students

 Emily Bowers

-Emily Bowers is a first-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
+Emily Bowers is a third-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
 She received her B.S. in biopsychology from Tufts University in 2019.
 Prior to attending USU, Emily worked as a counselor and clinical research coordinator for the Behavioral Health Partial Program at McLean Hospital where she gained experience co-leading groups and researching treatment outcomes in a transdiagnostic population.
 Her clinical and research interests focus broadly on acceptance-based treatment interventions for social anxiety and anxiety-related disorders.

 |